Akmeena4u/CS-Fundamentals-for-placements/006_Software Engineering/SET2_ Phases of Software Engineering.md

 ---

-### Can you explain what software maintenance is and discuss the different types of maintenance activities?
-What are the key challenges associated with software maintenance, and how can they be addressed?
+### What is software maintenance and what are the different types of maintenance activities?

 **Answer:**
  Software maintenance involves modifying and updating software after its initial release to correct defects, improve performance, or adapt to changing requirements.
 Here’s a brief overview: